sakib-ar/Apna-College-C-Course/README.md

 # 🗂️ Repository Structure
 The repo is divided by chapters, just like the YouTube course.
-Each folder contains:<br>
+Each chapter contains:<br>
-    ✅ Example Codes — Demo programs from the lessons<br>
+    ✅ Example Codes — Demo codes from the chapters<br>
     🧩 Practice Problems — Questions to test yourself<br>
+    📝 Homeworks — Tasks to help reinforce concepts<br>

+# In Addition:
+To excel the language, there are:<br>
     🧠 Puzzles — Fun and tricky C challenges<br>
-    📝 Homeworks — Tasks to help reinforce concepts<br>
-    🧪 Assignments — More structured tasks for skill-building<br>
+    🧪 Extra Questions — More structured tasks for skill-building<br>
     🚀 Projects — Real-world mini projects to apply what you’ve learned<br>

 # 🔗 Chapter Links: